 - The Sisi Museum, which takes you through the life and possessions of Empress Elisabeth

-Optional extra or alternative: For a look at the city’s modern history, the Neue Burg wing of the Hofburg complex houses the House of Austrian History.
+Optional extra or alternative: For a look at Vienna’s modern history, the Neue Burg wing of the Hofburg complex houses the House of Austrian History.

 I’m also very partial to the Museum of Military History; although off the beaten track, it offers such fascinating exhibits as the car Franz Ferdinand was in when assassinated in Sarajevo (precipitating WWI).

 (The Mozart memorial in the Burggarten park.
 On its left is the rear of the Neue Burg on Heldenplatz square)

 Frankly, you could do a lot worse than just drift through the old town for the day, dropping into the street cafés in spring/summer or coffee houses in autumn/winter.

 For links, info and visitor tips for all the sights mentioned below, go here.

 So…start off at Heldenplatz square, stroll through the Hofburg to Michaelerplatz square, then down Kohlmarkt and up the Graben past Peterskirche church to Stephansdom cathedral (both of which you can pop into).
 Then wander down Kärntner Straße to the State Opera House.

 From the opera, walk clockwise along the Ringstrassen boulevard all the way to Schottentor.
 This takes you past the Burggarten with its Mozart memorial, the Kunsthistorisches and Natural History museums (veer off between them to find the MuseumsQuartier modern art and cultural centre), Parliament, the Volksgarten park, the Rathaus, the Burgtheater, and the University.